 Stir in shredded beef and mix well.

-In a medium bowl combine tomato paste, tomato sauce, Worcestershire sauce, oregano and reserved beef broth; mix well until everything is well combined.
+In a medium bowl combine tomato paste, tomato sauce, Worcestershire, sauce, cumin, oregano and reserved beef broth; mix well until everything is well combined.
 Add this mixture to the meat.
 Add the bay leaves, cover and cook for 20 -25 minutes, or until most of the liquid has been consumed.

 Serve hot with white rice, black beans and fried plantains if desired.